-There’s nothing worse than bad breath.
-No one appreciates conversing with someone who has bad breath and we’re immediately embarrassed if we’re the culprits of it ourselves.
-When you’re a patient with braces, it’s important to take extra measures to prevent bad breath.
-After all, there are more places for bacteria to hide in your mouth when you have braces.
-That’s why developing a plan for combatting this nasty nuisance is imperative.
+No one enjoys conversing with someone who has bad breath.
+When you have braces, there are more surfaces for bacteria to live in your mouth so it’s important to take extra measures to prevent bad breath.
 Here are our top tips on how to prevent bad breath when you have braces.

-First and foremost, proper oral hygiene is important in so many ways, with or without braces.
-Having unhealthy teeth and gums can cause a variety of issues, ranging from minor to quite serious.
-So, adopting good oral hygiene practices is key.
-Bad breath is caused by a buildup of bacteria in the mouth, so make sure your mouth is as clean as possible.
-Regular brushing, flossing and the use of mouthwashwill help prevent bacteria from building up and causing bad breath.
-Be sure to brush at least twice each day for two minutes each session, and try to get a quick brushing in after meals as well to help prevent food from accumulating in the crevices of your mouth.
+Proper oral hygiene is important for many different reasons ways, with or without braces.
+Unhealthy teeth and gums can lead to a variety of health problems (and not just in your mouth).
+Bad breath is caused by a buildup of bacteria in the mouth.
+Making sure your mouth is as clean as possible by practicing regular brushing, flossing your teeth and the use of mouthwash will help prevent bacteria from building up and causing bad breath.
+You should brush for two minutes at least twice each day, in addition to trying to brushing after every meal.

 Just because you’re visiting your orthodontist regularly does not mean you can skip your routine dental exams.
-Dentists and orthodontists have different jobs, and it’s imperative that you visit your dentist regularly for cleanings and exams.
-This will ensure there are no underlying problems or issues that need to be addressed, and it also helps to keep your teeth and gums healthy.
+It’s imperative that you visit your dentist regularly for cleanings and exams.
+This will ensure there are no underlying issues that need to be addressed, and a dentist will also help you keep your teeth and gums healthy.

 If you have any type of orthodontic hardware, such as retainers, expanders or aligners, it’s important to keep these items as clean as possible.
-Bacteria can build up on these items too, which can lead to bad breath when you put them in your mouth.
+Bacteria can build-up on them, leading to bad breath when you put them in your mouth.
 Keep your orthodontic devices clean by brushing them regularly.

-Bad breath isn’t ideal, but the good thing is it can be prevented.
-By adopting proper oral hygiene practices and a better diet, and keeping up with your dental visits, you’ll lessen your chances of bacterial buildup in your mouth, reducing the risk of bad breath.
-Don’t worry, bad breath can happen to anyone, but now you know some ways to help prevent it.
+The good thing is that bad breath can be prevented.
+By adopting proper oral hygiene practices and a better diet, and keeping up with your dental visits, you’ll reduce the likelihood of bacteria building up in your mouth and the risk of bad breath.

 At Charleston Orthodontic Specialists, we’re dedicated to helping you achieve a perfect smile.
 Call our experts at (843) 4-BRACES to learn about how we can help you today!